'Bengal Tiger at the Baghdad Zoo': Theater Review

-Rajiv Joseph's play, directed by "The Laramie Project's" Moises Kaufman, takes place during the early days of the Iraq War.
+Robin Williams stars in Rajiv Joseph's play, directed by Moises Kaufman ('The Laramie Project'), which takes place during the early days of the Iraq War.

 NEW YORK -- Health issues forced Robin Williams to cancel a planned 2009 Broadway engagement of his standup tour, Weapons of Self Destruction.
 So it seems oddly fitting he should arrive instead in a fascinating role that combines profane comedy, war and existentialism.
 Think of him as Lenny Bruce meets Friedrich Nietzsche in the body of a man-eating predator.